top of page

 How do I prepare for my evaluation?

-It is important that you get adequate sleep the night prior to the evaluation as fatigue can impact your test results
+• It is important that you get adequate sleep the night prior to the evaluation, as fatigue can impact your test results, and eat a good breakfast the morning of

 What if I need to cancel or reschedule my appointment?